tidika/psych-ai-assistant/README.md

 ## Working App.
 ![APP Image](/images/app_image.png)
+The image above shows the working application running on an EC2 instance located in the private subnet of the VPC.

 #### Access a version of this app deployed on streamlit cloud.
 - [Psych AI Assistant](https://psych-opioid-sop-ai-assistant.streamlit.app/)